IBM/ibm-pak/README.md

 ### Check Certificate/Key Validity

 #### Verify that the certificate/key is owned by IBM:
+Note: On windows, run below commands from Git Bash

 ```
 openssl x509 -inform pem -in ibm-pak-plugin.pem -noout -text